lindongjiang/Feather/README.md

-# Feather
+# Mantou
 [![GitHub Release](https://img.shields.io/github/v/release/khcrysalis/feather?include_prereleases)](https://github.com/khcrysalis/feather/releases)
 [![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/khcrysalis/feather/total)](https://github.com/khcrysalis/feather/releases)
 [![GitHub License](https://img.shields.io/github/license/khcrysalis/feather?color=%23C96FAD)](https://github.com/khcrysalis/feather/blob/main/LICENSE)

-Feather allows you to use an Apple Developer Account to sign and install applications on device without needing a computer on stock iOS versions, while allowing easy management with its applications.
+Mantou allows you to use an Apple Developer Account to sign and install applications on device without needing a computer on stock iOS versions, while allowing easy management with its applications.

 Due to limitations, it's hard to tell if the application is actually installed, so you will need to keep track of whats on your device.
 This is an entirely stock application and uses built-in features to be able to do this!